hyperglyph/hyperglyph/doc/encoding.rst

 	i123\n

-	float -> f <float in hex> \x0a float or double - the hex format is from c99 (-)0xMANTISSAp(-)EXPONENT
+	double -> f <double in hex> \x0a double or double - the hex format is from c99 (-)0xMANTISSAp(-)EXPONENT

 		i.e 0x1.ffp3, 0x0.0p0 -0x0.0p0

-		normal floats have mantissa of 0x1..
+		normal doubles have mantissa of 0x1..
 		subnormals have 0x0... (except 0)
-		check java Double.toHexString / python float.hex
+		check java Double.toHexString / python double.hex